EVO-Payments/EVO_Payments_JAVA_SDK/README.md

-# BOIPA-Gateway-JAVA-SDK
+# EVO-Gateway-JAVA-SDK
 This  library provides integration access to the BOIPA Gateway.

 ## Quick Start

-BOIPA Gateway Java SDK is a small library/sample of Java code that you can use to quickly integrate with the Payments system and submit transactions, check their status and more.
+EVO Gateway Java SDK is a small library/sample of Java code that you can use to quickly integrate with the EVO Payments system and submit transactions, check their status and more.

 ## Before you Begin

-Before using the BOIPA Gateway Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.
+Before using the EVO Gateway Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.

 ## Setup your Project

-BOIPA Gateway Java SDK is delivered as Maven project.
+EVO Gateway Java SDK is delivered as Maven project.
 The possible profiles:
 * "batch" creates a fat JAR (for command line usage)
 * "webapp" creates a deployable WAR file (sample servlets)